 Today, the bass guitar is the primary bass instrument in most of the ensembles of popular Western culture and provided a wide range of sounds that have gone far beyond anything that the double bass was capable of producing.
 This instrument has also found its way into other, more classically oriented ensembles as well as non-Western ensembles.

 There have been variations of the bass guitar that have taken on more of the attributes of the double bass and know as the upright electric bass.
-This instrument looks like a cross between a small double bass and a lagre bass guitar standing on its end.
+This instrument looks like a cross between a small double bass and a large bass guitar standing on its end.
 It provides the sound palette of the bass guitar with more of the double bass feel so it is easier to play either instrument.
-Other less-common variations on the bass guitar include hollow body models, 5-strings and 6-strings models.
+Other less-common variations on the bass guitar include hollow body models, 5-string and 6-string models.

 RANGE: The bass guitar has the same range as the double bass.
 The lowest note is E (written E below the bass clef staff and sounds an octave lower).
 The four strings (E A D G) are one octave lower than the lowest four strings of a normal guitar.
 The bass guitar music in jazz often employs basic chord symbols that provide a guide for the performer.
 Specific notes and rhythm patterns are left to the discretion of the individual performer.